jarmokivekas/tuamk-thesis/doc/main.md

 of the radio spectrum which is then either processed in real-time, or it can be written to non-volatile storage and processing of data can happen at a later stage.

-In an ideal SDR solution, the antenna would be essentially connected directly to the ADC.
+In an ideal SDR solution, the antenna would be connected directly to the ADC.
 In actual applications, it is necessary to use an RF front-end.
 Typical parts of such a front-end include a band select filter, a low-noise amplifier (LNA),